 Kate’s advice to other HR leaders considering the Agile HR Certified Practitioner program

-When I asked Kate what her advice would be to other HR leaders considering the program, she immediately responded, "To attend!".
+When We asked Kate what her advice would be to other HR leaders considering the program, she immediately responded, “To attend!”.

 There are already a number of leaders in Kate’s network that she has shared Agile HR concepts with to help them formulate a global roadmap and recommended that they now do the certification program.
 Her main advice is that if you are planning on attending, put a business case together for your organisation first, and have a real think about the initiative and areas where you want to apply Agile HR.
 This will help make it practical and real when you discuss the challenges you’re experiencing.
 Also if your organisation is your sponsor and investing in your Agile HR learning, you need to be able to demonstrate how you will bring value back to the business.

 Kate did our main program, the Agile HR Certified Practitioner, a two-day face-to-face workshop followed by the virtual certification assessment, which is all about applying your skills back in the workplace.
 We also have a one-day Foundations program, if you want to start by getting your head around the basics.

 However, in true Agile fashion, we have since iterated our design and split the program into two distinct one-day workshops – the Foundations and the Certified Practitioner.
 These workshops can be done (as Kate did, on consecutive days) or if you start with the Foundations, you can then go on to become a Certified Practitioner by completing the second workshop and virtual assessment, up to six months following the first course.
 The Foundations has no prerequisites but is a prerequisite of the Certified Practitioner.